-August: Lassen National Park - Dark Sky Festival: The Dark Sky Festival was a real success last year.
-Vic Maris, rangers and scientists presented numerous educational programs celebrating the night sky!
+August 7-9: Lassen Volcanic National Park - Dark Sky Festival: The Dark Sky Festival was a real success last year.
+Join Vic Maris a keynote speaker on Friday Night, August 7 at the Manzanita Lake Campfire Center as he presents his Majesty of the Night Sky program.
+The weekend will include programs by rangers, scientists and others presenting numerous educational programs celebrating the night sky!
 Activities included nightly constellation tours and stargazing, Astronomy activities including guided hikes, solar scope viewing, discussions and demonstrations by National Park Dark Sky rangers, NASA, International Dark Sky Association, Astronomical Society of Nevada, and the Astronomical Society of the Pacific.
-The views of Saturn through the Stellarvue SV130 were memorable as they provded the sharpest views of the ringed planet at the event.
+Several Stellarvue refractors will be set up on Saturday night.
+So plan and reserve your campsite now!

 HISTORY OF STELLARTRIPS